alyaskaaa/AbzalIgissin/README.md

-# AbzalIgissin, Analysis of Hotel booking demand
+# Abzal Igissin, Analysis of Hotel booking demand

 In this project I analyze demand of people of different categories to the booking of hotels.